whitegreen/JavaKUKA/README.md

 Currently the following tools are available:

-LA: linear algebra.
+* LA *: linear algebra.

-Robot: forward and inverse kinematics.
+* Robot * : forward and inverse kinematics.

-KRLwriter: put geometric data into a .src file.
+* KRLwriter * : put geometric data into a .src file.

 please visit *http://javakuka.com/* for  details.

-The correspondence between Java, Kuka, and KRL is as follows:
+The correspondence between Java, Kuka, and KRL looks like:
 ![alt text](first4.jpg "Description goes here")